RufinoMartin/Coderhouse2021/README.md

 The updated file list for this repository consists of:

-- 1 .CSV file named "DatasetFinal.csv", product of the processing of all primary source datasets.
+- 1 .PPTX file named "Executive Presentation", which consists of slides that summarize the development.

 - 1 .IPYNB file named "Energy_Index_Model.ipynb", body of the main code of the work.

-- 1 .PPTX file named "Executive Presentation", which consists of slides that summarize the development.

 - 3 .IPBYNB files that document the first acquisition, cleaning and selection within the datasets.

-(These are named X_Final.ipynb)
+- 1 .CSV file named "DatasetFinal.csv", product of the processing of all primary source datasets.

-The members of this project:

-Pedro Vernengo & Rufino Martin
+The members of this project: Pedro Vernengo & Rufino Martin

 If unable to render notebook in github, just copy URL and see it without issues at https://nbviewer.org/, or download it locally.